the-rahulpatel/Parts_Of_Speech/README.md

 # Usage

-The user is asked to write a sentence in the CLI, however some context has been given already prior to user's input.
+The user is asked to write a sentence in the CLI, however some context is added to maximise performance of the model and enhance accuracy of the answers.
 The model then returns a strucutred block of text with each part of speech in the brackets placed beside each word.

 # What I learnt
 I have learnt the following things: